Solving Customer Related Problems with R&D

 The first thing you have to do is admit there is an issue.
-It doesn’t matter whether the customer approached you by chat or via a support representative.
+Whether the customer approached you by chat or via a support representative doesn’t matter.
 A customer issue is an issue that requires resolution the moment the customer thinks it is an issue.
 And if there is an issue requiring R&D attention, you must assign an engineer who’s in charge.
 Most importantly, everybody needs to understand who the person is that’s responsible for handling the issue.

 Start and move forward with information

-Once you’ve admitted there is an issue and assigned an engineer, you’ll need to understand in which scope does R&D need to handle the issue.
-In our R&D team at Rookout we have a very close relationship with our Account Managers, Support Engineers, and our Customer Success team.
+Once you’ve admitted there is an issue and assigned an engineer, you’ll need to understand in which scope R&D needs to handle the issue.
+In our R&D team at Rookout, we have a very close relationship with our Account Managers, Support Engineers, and our Customer Success team.
 This sort of close relationship allows these teams to easily communicate their customers’ issues and their own concerns with us.
-There is no such thing as a ‘stupid question’ and we try to help them out whenever we can.
-But we always need additional information, and an account manager intimately knows their customer’s history and tech stack, which is almost never true for our R&D engineers.
+There is no such thing as a ‘stupid question’, and we try to help them out whenever we can.
+But we always need additional information, and an account manager intimately knows their customer’s history and tech stack, which is seldom true for our R&D engineers.

 Every piece of information is critical, whether it is past communication with the customer or even what the customer’s hunches and assumptions are.
-Without information and properly documenting everything, you are just a goldfish that has to do everything everytime from scratch.
+Without information and properly documenting everything, you are just a goldfish that has to do everything every time from scratch.
 The information is so important you need to make sure you document everything.
-Every step that you take, every communication with the customer, every piece of data related to the issue must be documented.
-When handling an issue in Rookout we document each step in a dedicated Slack channel for each customer, and eventually write the information in the relevant Jira ticket.
+Every step that you take, every communication with the customer, and every piece of data related to the issue must be documented.
+When handling an issue in Rookout, we document each step in a dedicated Slack channel for each customer and eventually write the information in the relevant Jira ticket.

-Once you have the necessary information, you’re able to devise a plan to handle the issue.
+Once you have the necessary information, you can devise a plan to handle the issue.
 If this is an issue the support engineer can handle alone, then just go ahead and give them the proper tools to remediate the issue.
 It might be just a link to the relevant documentation or some hand holding using a complex feature.
-Either way, you will need to work together, remember that talking with customers isn’t you or your engineers day job.
+Either way, you will need to work together.
+Remember that talking with customers isn’t your or your engineer’s day job.